-Supreme Court for now stops House Democrats from seeing secret Mueller material
+Supreme Court stops House Democrats from seeing secret Mueller material for now

+As is customary, the short order gave no reason for granting the administration’s request to stay the decision reached by the U.S. Court of Appeals for the D.C.
+Circuit.
+The justices set a June 1 deadline for the administration to explain why the court should accept the case for full review.

+If the justices do not accept the case, the lower court’s ruling would go into effect and House Democrats would gain access to the additional evidence.
+But if the court agrees with the request, a hearing would not be scheduled until the fall absent special action.

-Solicitor General Noel Francisco told the Supreme Court it should withhold the sensitive information until it could review for itself significant separation of powers issues raised in the case.
+Solicitor General Noel Francisco had told the Supreme Court it should withhold the sensitive information until it could consider for itself “significant separation of powers” issues raised in the case.
 Despite the decision of the U.S. Court of Appeals for the D.C.
 Circuit, Congress has no immediate need for the information, Francisco wrote in a brief to the court.

 “The House already has impeached the president, the Senate already has acquitted him, and neither [the committee] nor the House has provided any indication that a second impeachment is imminent,” Francisco wrote.